 Withdrawal Symptoms from Opiates

-When a person is beginning to withdraw from opiates, the withdrawals can be significant.
+When a person is beginning to withdraw from opiates, the withdrawal symptoms can be significant.

 Many individuals can experience anxiety, restlessness, insomnia, nausea, depression, and irritability .
 Other individuals may also experience diarrhea, hot and cold flashes or muscle aches and pains.